AAA Inspection Details

-Star Mexican chef Enrique Olvera knocked the ball way out of the park with Pujol, his Mexico City eatery, which garnered universal accolades.
-His first American restaurant has taken that magic to the Flatiron District.
-Robust flavors explode from what at first seem like familiar ingredients: duck carnitas, maize, lobster, sliced raw fish paired with delicious house-made tortillas.
+Mexican chef-partner Enrique Olvera knocked the ball out of the park with Pujol, his Mexico City eatery, which garnered universal accolades.
+His first American restaurant takes that magic into a minimalist, elegantly modern space in the Flatiron District.
+Robust flavors explode from what at first seem like familiar ingredients: duck carnitas, maiz, lobster, sliced raw fish paired with delicious house-made tortillas.
 These provide the foundation for small plates for sharing.
-The space is minimalist, as the focus is squarely on the food, as well as on a wide variety of standout cocktails.
-Mezcal provides the basis for many of the signature drinks, and a creative wine list provides an inventive freshness and breadth.
-Service is efficient and helpful in describing a nascent cuisine, which, excitingly, gives a diner wonderful opportunities to truly appreciate something new.
+The room can get packed and absolutely buzzy with a fashionable crowd, for whike the focus is squarely on the food, there is also a variety of exceptionally well-paired cocktails to go along with the small plates.
+Mezcal provides the basis for many of the signature drinks, as the creative drinks list provides true inventive freshness and further breadth.
+Service is highly efficient and extremely helpful in describing a nascent cuisine, which, excitingly, gives a diner wonderful opportunities to truly appreciate something new and highly distinctive.

 35 E 21st St 10010.
 Station: 23 St

 Fine Dining.
 Dinner served.
 Full bar, Sunday brunch.
 Accessibility (Call).